lupyuen/lupyuen.github.io/src/spi2.md

 On PineDio Stack BL604 the SPI Bus is __shared by multiple SPI Devices__: SX1262 Transceiver, ST7789 Display, SPI Flash.

-We ought to flip the Chip Select for other SPI Devices to High, to __prevent crosstalk__ on the SPI Bus.
+We ought to flip the Chip Select for other SPI Devices to High, to deactivate the other devices and __prevent crosstalk__ on the SPI Bus.

 # What's Next